 These records are still incomplete.

-The world of Odarena is ancient.
+The world of Odarena is old.
 Stories have become myths.
 Heroes have become divine.
 The terminology used varies among the different peoples and factions.

-Whether they are called gods, divines, deities, or simply legends, this is a nearly complete list of all such beings worshipped in different ways.
+Whether they are called gods, divines, deities, or simply legends, this is an attempt to record all such beings which are worshipped in different ways.

 Factions interact with these divinities in different ways and they in turn may give something back to the world.